itisusama-writer/152410/chapter-9.md

 "I could step into you.
 Briefly.
 Just long enough for you to feel the connection.
 To understand why she doesn't want this to end."

 The offer hung in the air between them.
 Ayesha's mind raced.
 To know what Areeba was experiencing.
 To truly understand instead of just observing from the outside.
-To finally grasp what was happening to her cousin—
+To finally grasp what was happening to her.

 "No."